Inaruwa Municipality: Geography

 Inaruwa lies in the south-east part of Nepal and is within the terai plain.
 It covers an area of 77.92 km^{2}, sharing boundaries with Ramdhuni Municipality, Harinagar gaupalika, Gadhi gaupalika, Itahari sub-metropolitan city.
-It has 10 wards althogether.
+It has 10 wards altogether.
 Inaruwa has prennial rivers like sunsari river.
 It is located at the elevation of 75 m (approx) from the sea level and is rich in fertile soil.